Constance Kent

 Constance Emily Kent (1844–1944) was an English woman who confessed to the murder of her half-brother, Francis Saville Kent, in 1860, when she was aged 16 and he aged three.
-The case led to high-level pronouncements there was no longer any ancient priest-penitent privilege in England and Wales.
-In later life, Kent changed her name to Ruth Emilie Kaye and lived to age 100; she served a twenty-year prison term.
+The case led to high-level pronouncements that there was no longer any ancient priest-penitent privilege in England and Wales.
+Kent's death sentence was commuted to life imprisonment, and she was released after serving twenty years.
+In later life, she changed her name to Ruth Emilie Kaye, became a nurse and, for twenty years, was matron of a nurses' home in East Maitland, New South Wales.
+She died at the age of 100.

 Early life

-Constance Kent was born in Sidmouth, Devon, England, on 6 February 1844, the fifth daughter and ninth child of Samuel Saville (or Savill) Kent (1801–1872), an Inspector of Factories for the Home Office, and his first wife Mary Ann (1808–1852), daughter of prosperous coachmaker and expert on the Portland Vase, Thomas Windus of Stamford Hill, London.
+Constance Kent was born in Sidmouth, Devon, England, on 6 February 1844, the fifth daughter and ninth child of Samuel Saville (or Savill) Kent (1801–1872), an Inspector of Factories for the Home Office, and his first wife, Mary Ann (1808–1852), daughter of prosperous coachmaker and expert on the Portland Vase, Thomas Windus of Stamford Hill, London.

 Crime

 Sometime during the night of 29—30 June 1860, Francis Saville Kent, who was almost four years old, disappeared from his father's residence, Road Hill House, in the village of Rode (spelt "Road" at the time), then in Wiltshire.
-Francis' body was later found in the vault of a privy-house on the property.
+Francis's body was later found in the vault of a privy-house on the property.
 The child, still dressed in his nightshirt and wrapped in a blanket, had knife wounds on his chest and hands, and his throat was slashed so deeply that he was almost decapitated.

-Francis' nursemaid, Elizabeth Gough, was initially arrested.
-However, Elizabeth was released when the suspicions of Detective Inspector Jack Whicher of Scotland Yard moved to the boy's 16-year-old half-sister, Constance.
+Francis's nursemaid, Elizabeth Gough, was initially arrested.
+However, Gough was released when the suspicions of Detective Inspector Jack Whicher of Scotland Yard moved to the boy's 16-year-old half-sister, Constance.
 She was arrested on 16 July but released without trial owing to public opinion against the accusations of a working-class detective against a young lady of breeding.
-This difference in class was used as a subplot by Wilkie Collins in his detective novel The Moonstone (1868).

 After the investigation collapsed, the Kent family moved to Wrexham and sent Constance to a finishing school in Dinan, France.